DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Key management practices**: include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys
         - Cryptography can be used as a security mechanism to provide confidentiality, integrity, and availability only if keys are not compromised
         - Three main methods are used to exchange secret keys:
-            - offline distribution
+            - 🐌offline distribution
-            - public key encryption, and
+            - 🐌public key encryption, and
-            - the Diffie-Hellman key exchange algorithm
+            - 🐌the Diffie-Hellman key exchange algorithm
-            - Quantum Key Distribution: 🥇 a secure communication that involves components of quantum mechanics.
+            - 🐌Quantum Key Distribution: 🥇 a secure communication that involves components of quantum mechanics.
 Enables a party to generate a shared random key known only to them.
 This secret key can then be used to encrypt and decrypt messages. it has the ability to detect eavesdropping by any 3rd party trying to gain knowledge of the key. eavesdropper interception introduces detectable anomalies.
 Not the same as quantum cryptography. it relies on having an authenticated classical channel of communication. it means the parties have already exchanged symmetric keys of sufficient lenght or public keys of suffcient security level.
 Only used for key distribution and not to transmit data. used in high security scenarios.
         - Key management can be difficult with symmetric encryption but is much simpler with asymmetric encryption
         - There are several tasks related to key management:
             - ✴️**Key Creation**: Encryption keys should be generated using FIPS 140-2/3 validated modules